etulfnap/react.hx/README.md

 ### Haxe libraries

 All Haxe libraries neede for the examples are included in the /libs folder, so there should be no need for haxlib installations.
-The following libraries are included:
+The following libraries are used:
 - React (Franco Ponticelli, https://github.com/fponticelli/react.hx)
 - Tinkerbell (tink_core, tink_macro, Juraj Kirschheim, https://github.com/haxetink)
 - jQueryExtern (Andy Li, https://github.com/andyli/jQueryExternForHaxe)